-Keywords: gravimetry, inverse problem, iterative method, iterative correction, optimization criterion, refinement.
+Keywords: gravimetry, inverse problem, iterative method, iterative correction, optimization criterion, the correction for depth.

 2. Minenko P.A., (2006).
 Isledovanie kristalicheskogo fundamenta lineynonelineynymi metodami magnitometrii i gravimetrii.
 Geoinformatika, 4, 41-45.
 (In Russian).